canonical/sphinx-docs-starter-pack/readme.rst

 .. important::

-    When generating a PDF, it is important to not use additional headingsbefore the `toctree` on the index page.
+    When generating a PDF, it is important to not use additional headings before the ``toctree`` on the index page.
 Documents referenced by the
-    `toctree` will be nested under any provided headings.
+    ``toctree`` will be nested under any provided headings.

 Configure the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~